AF-1/lms-ratingslight/README.md

 * **import** track ratings
 	* batch rate all tracks in a playlist
-	* using keywords in comments tags (auto-import after scan is possible)
+	* using keywords in comment tags (auto-import after scan is possible)

 * **export** rated tracks to playlist files (as a backup or to import ratings in other apps)
 * **browse rated tracks by artist or genre**[^2] (with optional library view filter)